 Enter in Column A your taxable interest and dividend income as reported on your federal return, and report the interest and dividend income attributable to Indiana in Column B. Interest earned from U.S. government obligations is not taxed by Indiana, but still must be reported on this line.
-If any of the interest reported in Column B is from U.S. savings bonds, Treasury notes, T-Bills, etc., you may deduct these amounts on Form IT-40PNR, Schedule D, line 4.
+If any of the interest reported in Column B is from U.S. savings bonds, Treasury notes, T-Bills, etc., you may deduct these amounts on Form IT-40PNR, Schedule C, line 4.

-Note: Municipal bond interest income is not taxed on your federal return, it will not be taxed on the Indiana return.
+Note: Municipal bond interest income is not taxed on your federal return.
+It will not be taxed on the Indiana return - do not enter it in Column B.